cperos/cperos.github.io/essays/CodingHigher.md

 ---
 layout: essay
 type: essay
-title: ESLint: Coding to a higher standard
+title: Coding to a higher standard with ESLint
 # All dates must be YYYY-MM-DD format!
 date: 2021-09-23
 labels: